 - Clean the inside of the lid and cookbox.
 Remove the grill grate and the fire grate of a charcoal grill and shovel any old ashes from the firebox.
-On a gas grill, remove the grill grates and heat diffuser and then scrape away any debris from the heat diffuser and the cookbox.
+On a gas grill or pellet cooker, remove the grill grates and heat diffuser and then scrape away any debris from the heat diffuser and the cookbox.
 Use a Shop Vac to suck up ashes from in and around the firepot of a pellet cooker.
 Dispose of thick layers of built-up grease and grime by using a stiff spatula or spackle knife.
 If you see what looks like peeling paint hanging from the interior of the grill lid, don’t grab a paint brush.
 The flakes or scales are baked-on grease that has turned to carbon.
 Scrape them off or wipe them away with a damp paper towel.
 Wash the lid and cookbox with warm, soapy water.
 For thick soot buildup on the interior, use a heavy-duty grill cleaner.

 - Empty the grease traps.
 Many grills have grease traps below or to the side of the cookbox.
 Empty them or replace them (an empty paint can works well as a grease trap).
 You can also prime internal grease traps or chutes with boiling water to melt the grease and help it flow away from the heat source.
 By cleaning out all the old grease, you will significantly reduce flare-ups and improve the overall heat transference and performance of your cooker.